 You should rely only on the information contained or incorporated by reference in this prospectus supplement, the accompanying prospectus and in any free writing prospectuses we may provide to you in connection with this offering.
 Neither we nor the underwriters have authorized any other person to provide you with any information that is different.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 We are offering to sell, and seeking offers to buy, ADSs only in jurisdictions where offers and sales are permitted.
 The distribution of this prospectus supplement and the offering of the ADSs in certain jurisdictions may be restricted by law.
-Persons outside the United States who come into possession of this prospectus supplement must inform themselves about, and observe any restrictions relating to, the offering of the ADSs and the distribution of an offer to buy, any securities offered by this prospectus supplement by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.
+Persons outside the United States who come into possession of this prospectus supplement must inform themselves about, and observe any restrictions relating to, the offering of the ADSs and the distribution of this prospectus supplement outside the United States.
+This prospectus supplement does not constitute, and may not be used in connection with, an offer to sell, or a solicitation of an offer to buy, any securities offered by this prospectus supplement by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.